nph84/Install-osTicket/README.md

 <p>
 <img src="https://github.com/user-attachments/assets/b11d00a4-173f-491e-867e-91a3464dcbef"</p>

-<p>We will use HeidiSQ to make a connection to our database and set up a database for osTicket to use then, we can use this information to fill out the bottom of the basic installation form.</p>
+<p>We will use HeidiSQ to make a connection to our database and set up a database for osTicket to use; then, we can use this information to fill out the bottom of the basic installation form.</p>
 <br />

 <p>
 <img src="https://github.com/user-attachments/assets/fc878c2a-df65-43c7-aef3-6947a2502984"</p>

-<p>Click new SQL, type in username and password credentials and click open to create a new session.</p>
+<p>Click new SQL, type in username and password credentials, and click open to create a new session.</p>
 <br />